barakganon/Royal-Succession-Simulation/docs/user_guide.md

 2. Check that the database has been properly initialized.
 3. Try restarting the application with `python main_flask_app.py`.

-### Simulation Not Advancing
+### Game Not Loading

-If clicking "Advance Turn" doesn't work:
+If a game fails to load:
 1. Check for error messages in the Flask console.
-2. Ensure the database is writable.
+2. Ensure the database is not corrupted.
-3. Refresh the page and try again.
+3. Try creating a new game if the issue persists.

-### Missing Family Tree Visualization
+### Map Visualization Issues

-If the family tree doesn't appear:
+If the map doesn't display correctly:
-1. Check if the visualization directory exists (`static/visualizations`).
+1. Check your browser's JavaScript console for errors.
-2. Ensure the application has write permissions to this directory.
+2. Try a different browser if issues persist.
-3. Try advancing the turn to trigger visualization generation.
+3. Ensure all static files are properly loaded.

 ## Command Line Tools